msalemor/mcp-vscode-tutorial/README.md

-# mcp-vscode-tutorial
+# MCP Server - VSCode Tutorial

-A tutorial to build an MCP server and use vscode as an MCP client
+A tutorial to build an MCP server and use vscode as an MCP client.

 ## Overview